Constructing convex projective 3-manifolds with generalized cusps: The transversality argument

 We now describe the details of the above construction.
 The overall strategy is similar to that found in the construction of convex projective structures found in \cite{BDL}.
 For this reason we will quote various results from this work.

 When addressing the case of multiple cusps (i.e.\ $k>1$) one quickly encounters the the following problem: While the restriction map $\res:\hom(\Gamma,G)\to \hom(\Delta,G)$ is an immersion, its codimension is too large (it is $18k-15$ rather than $3k$).
+Recall that the group $\Delta=\oplus_{i=1}^k \Delta_i$, where the $\Delta_i$ are the fundamental groups of the boundary components fo $M$.
 Roughly speaking, this extra codimension is coming from the fact that we are not able to conjugate the restrictions of a representation to each peripheral subgroup independently.
 To cope with this problem, we construct an \emph{augmented restriction map} that allows us to perform these independent conjugacies.
 Let $M$ be a finite volume hyperbolic 3-manifold with fundamental group $\Gamma$ and $k$ cusps.
 Define $\widetilde\hom(\Gamma,G):=\hom(\Gamma,G)\times G^{k-1}$ and let

 by $(\rho,g_2,\ldots, g_k)\mapsto (\res_1(\rho),g_2\cdot \res_2(\rho),\ldots ,g_k\cdot \res_{k}(\rho))$, where the action of $G$ on $\hom(\Delta,G)$ is the adjoint action.
 Observe, that when $k=1$ that $\widetilde \res=\res$.
 The main result concerning the augmented restriction map is that locally it is a submersion with the desired codimension.